RasmussenLab/MOVE/tutorial/README.md

 We have provided a tutorial.
 In this first tutorial, we inspect datasets reporting whether 500 fictitious individuals have taken one of 20 imaginary drugs.
-We have included a pair of pretend omics datasets, with measurements for each sample (individual).
+We have included a pair of simulated omics datasets, with measurements for each sample (individual).
 All these measurements were generated randomly, but we have added 200 associations between different pairs of drugs and omics features.
 Let us find them with MOVE!